Samantha Aldrich

 Sarah Brown-Millspaw *

-Watercolor illustration artist Sarah Brown-Millspaw lives on a small farm outside of Westfield, New York.
-Passionate about nature, animals, and the joys of childhood, these themes often surface in her whimsical work.
-Sarah has been creating art her whole life and has been painting full time since 2020.
+Born in a log cabin in rural Pennsylvania, self taught artist, Sarah Brown-Millspaw has been fascinated by nature and art since day one.
+Sarah now resides on a small farm outside of Westfield, New York where she spends her days painting, gardening, and planting over 600 trees to restore the balance of nature on her 8 acres of former pastured farm land.
+Passionate about nature, animals, and the joys of childhood, these themes often surface in her work.
 In recent years, turning her watercolor paintings into surface patterns and fabric designs has become an integral part of her creative process.
-Sarah’s work can be found on Instagram, Facebook, Spoonflower, TikTok, Society6 @sarahgeebee

 Tony and June Burns *

-Tony and June Burns have been creating scroll saw art puzzles since 1984.
-All of our work is both our design and creation.
+We have been creating scroll saw art puzzles since 1984.
+All work is both our design and creation.
 Each puzzle is individually cut by hand on a scroll saw, sanded, stained and painted, resulting in a unique, three dimensional work of art.
 With respect to our natural world as well as human-kind our work is safe and non-toxic.
 Our designs reflect our love of nature as well as the people.
 Many new designs each year are inspired by the colors and shapes that surround us.
 It is our joy to share our journey and our mission to put a smile on the faces we meet.
+Art puzzles which are both the original design and creation of the artists.
+Each wood puzzle is individually cut by hand on a scroll saw; sanded, stained and painted, creating a unique 3 dimensional work of art.

 C. Burrows Art